OwlInSpace/myobu-distributor/README.md

-# Smart contract template
+# Myobu Distributor

-A simple smart contract template using hardhat.
-With solhint, solcover, eslint, typescipt and prettier
+An ETH Distributor contract that receives ETH and distributes to several addresses based on the set %

 ## Requirements: